Professor Stephen Hughes

 - Telephone: +44 (0) 191 208 1566

-Steve has also developed close working relations with the United Nations through his research work.
-In September 2015, he was appointed UN Designated-Rapporteur for a study, ‘Evaluating the impact of the ILO Social Justice Declaration 2008 on the policy agenda of relevant UN agencies’.
+Steve has served as UN Designated-Rapporteur for a study, ‘Evaluating the impact of the ILO Social Justice Declaration 2008 on the policy agenda of relevant UN agencies’.
 This involved meetings with senior staff within the UN including those from the IMF and World Bank in Geneva, Washington and New York.
 A report arising from these meetings was submitted to inform further high level discussions within the UN and in preparation for the International Labour Conference 2016.
 Prior to this appointment, Steve was the External Member of an Advisory Board to the United Nations Joint Inspection Unit (JIU) tasked with examining the extent to which UN organisations have mainstreamed the ILO's Decent Work agenda into their strategic and operational activities.
 This was the first external appointment to the UN JIU.
 A major report was presented to the UN Secretary-General in March 2015.

 Steve has a long standing research interest in the institutions of trade and development which began with his work as Fellow of the APEC Research Centre at the University of Auckland.
 His collaborative research into regional economic integration in the Asia Pacific evolved to incorporate research into demands to link trade and labour standards.
 The development of this debate within the WTO and ILO, the international labour standards regime and broader questions related to global economic governance comprise much of his research focus.